 There is never a bad time for the Kgalagadi.
 But something magical happened to me when I visited in July.

-The air was crisp, the sky was blue, the earth was clean.
+The air was crisp, the sky enamel blue, the earth clean.
 And the colours… the colours…

 I’ve heard that once the sand gets in your shoes you are eternally tied to this place, and it will summon you back time and again.

 Or perhaps it’s just the black-maned lions, the red sand dunes, the golden grasses or the large blurry herds of wildebeest and springbok that flood the wide open spaces right up to the horizon that draw you back.